• April 23rd, 2017 • Ward Pound Ridge Reservation • Cross River, NY •

 Wolf finished the Loop then came back and wondered again about the shoe he pulled out of the mud.
 Michelle had been there the whole race and no one else had lost a shoe before Wolf lost his.
 It had to be from a prior year — or perhaps it was a shoe seed, planted there to grow a shoe tree?
 Whoever lost it — and whenever they lost it — they never came back to retrieve it.
 What a state they must have been in to forget.

 Wolf fished around upon his return to the spot and did eventually find his own lost shoe.
 But what to do with the now superfluous 3rd shoe (which also happened to be a left foot shoe as well)?
 Re-plant it back in the mud?
 Bring it to the lost & found (a bit late)?
 Tony heard the story and was seen heading off with the orphaned footwear.
 What happens next?
-Perhaps it will come out again next year… another loop legend born.
+Perhaps it will come out again next year… another loop legend born from the mud.

 The mud was as brown and extensive below as the sky was blue and unbroken above.
 What had been forecast to be a cold clammy cloudy day transformed into one of the most beautiful days I have ever witnessed at the Loop.
 The days of rain in the week before the Loop had softened the course up.
 The big late March snow storms had primed the mud flats well.